trey-rosius/package-delivery-microservice/README.md

 ![serverless-instance](https://raw.githubusercontent.com/trey-rosius/package-delivery-microservice/master/assets/instance_name.png)

 Bear in mind that you can also choose to use a shared free instance for this workshop.
 I used a serverless instance because i had already ran out of the free tier.

+You'll need to input your credit card details before creating the serverless instance.

 ## Secure the database with a username and password